pmayd/projektzyklus-workshops/06_datenmanagement-surveys/README.md

 Recorded workshop in the CorrelAid project cycle.

-The slides can be found [here](https://correlaid.github.io/projektzyklus-workshops/06_datenmanagement-surveys/slides.html)
+The slides can be found [here](https://correlaid.github.io/projektzyklus-workshops/06_datenmanagement-surveys/slides.pdf).
+Due to copyright considerations, images to reproduce the slides are not uploaded in the repository.

 ## License